 In making the order, the court should specify in writing the conditions of the order in a similar manner.
 The patient must be given a copy of the order (section 28(5)), which clearly specifies the requirements and conditions of the order.

-Non-compliance with the specified terms of a community treatment order may be sufficient grounds to require the use of an enforcement power, an inpatient admission or a reassessment.
-There is no need to wait for serious danger to self or others, or seriously diminished capacity for self-care, to emerge if a responsible clinician recognises early warning signs of relapse emerging due to non-compliance with treatment.
+Non-adherence to the specified terms of a community treatment order may be sufficient grounds to require the use of an enforcement power, an inpatient admission or a reassessment.
+There is no need to wait for serious danger to self or others, or seriously diminished capacity for self-care, to emerge if a responsible clinician recognises early warning signs of relapse emerging due to non-adherence to treatment.

-6.4 Voluntary admissions during the term of a community treatment order
+7.4 Voluntary admissions during the term of a community treatment order